 Pour the coconut oil and vitamin E oil into the mixer and mix on high for 5-6 minutes.
 Add essential oil if desired and then continue to mix for another 2 minutes.

 The consistency should change from translucent and thick to a whipped, fluffy texture.
-Transfer to a glass jar and store in cool location.
+Transfer to a glass jar and store in a cool location.